 Salesforce.com champions the power of the social enterprise.
 The company offers Internet-based applications that manage employee collaboration as well as customer information for sales (Salesforce Sales Cloud), marketing (Salesforce Marketing Cloud), and customer support (Salesforce Service Cloud), providing clients with a rapidly deployable alternative to traditional, more time-consuming and user-maintained software installations.
-Salesforce.com counts more than 100,000 customers for its customer relationship management (CRM) software, and its customers come from a variety of industries, including financial services, telecommunications, manufacturing, and entertainment.
+Salesforce counts more than 100,000 users of its customer relationship management (CRM) software, and its customers come from a variety of industries, including financial services, telecommunications, manufacturing, and entertainment.
 It generates most of its revenues from the US.

 The company also offers Force.com, part of its vision to not only be the leader in enterprise-targeted social applications, but also a platform for developing and offering such applications for its customers.
 Force.com provides the tools for application creation, customization, integration, deployment (through its AppExchange marketplace), and integration.

-The geographic spread of Salesforce.com's revenue has remained fairly consistent in recent years, with 71% coming from customers in the Americas, about 18% from European customers, and those in the Asia/Pacific region accounting for about 11%.
+The geographic spread of Salesforce's revenue has remained fairly consistent in recent years, with 72% coming from customers in the Americas, about 18% from European customers, and those in the Asia/Pacific region accounting for about 10%.

 Sales and Marketing

 While its largest market is the US, the company is looking to Europe for growth.
-(Sales there grew 41% in 2013).
+(Sales there grew 33% in 2015).
 In response, it opened a data center in the UK with NTT Europe, a subsidiary of Japan’s Nippon Telegraph and Telephone Corporation.
 It is Salesforce.com's sixth data center worldwide.
-Saleforce.com also plans to open a data center in France with Interxion as the service provider.
-Salesforce.com has two more data centers in its plans for Europe, where it intends to add about 500 jobs in 2015.
+Saleforce also opened a data center in France with Interxion as the service provider.
+Salesforce.com has two more data centers in its plans for Europe.

 Mergers and Acquisitions

-In 2014, Salesforce.com paid $390 million for RelateIQ, a Palo Alto, California, start-up with a CRM product that automates sales priorities.
+In 2014, Salesforce paid $390 million for RelateIQ, a Palo Alto, California, start-up with a CRM product that automates sales priorities.

-In 2013 Salesforce.com acquired, in a $2.5 billion transaction, cloud marketing platform ExactTarget.
+In 2013 Salesforce acquired, in a $2.5 billion transaction, cloud marketing platform ExactTarget.
 The deal expands its CRM capabilities, adding marketing expertise to its sales, service, and cloud platforms.
-Also that year it entered into a nine-year partnership with Oracle through which the enterprise software giant will integrate some of its programs with Salesforce.com products; Salesforce.com will also increase its use of Oracle products.
+Also that year it entered into a nine-year partnership with Oracle through which the enterprise software giant will integrate some of its programs with Salesforce products; Salesforce will also increase its use of Oracle products.